Cookie Consent by Free Privacy Policy Generator website

 • finding solutions together

-Health Visitors and Child Health and Development Workers can play a significant part in responding to developmental concerns.
+The Healthy Child Service can play a significant part in responding to developmental concerns.
 If they or the parent or carer have concerns it's important that families are guided with things they can do in the home to support the child, with referral on to appropriate specialist services if needed.

-Concerns about children older than 2 and a half that are shared by parents, carers or early years settings to the service will be addressed using the WellComm assessment, in line with common practice across most early years settings in York.
+Concerns about children older than 2 and a half that are shared with the service by parents, carers or early years providers will be addressed using the WellComm assessment, in line with common practice across most early years settings in York.

-If there are concerns about a child’s development in speech, language and communication that would benefit from support for the family at home, you can contact the Healthy Child Service on email: hcs-secure@york.gov.uk, or telephone: 01904 555475.
+If there are concerns about a child’s development in speech, language and communication that would benefit from support for the family at home, Early Years providers can contact the Healthy Child Service on email: EarlyYearsEnquiriestoHCS@york.gov.uk, or use our general service email: hcs-secure@york.gov.uk, or telephone: 01904 555475.

 Top of page